The yard bully – no, I just don’t need her!

 Try not to take sides with one or other person on the yard – bullies love this situation – they play one against the other or totally exclude one person altogether by their tactics.
 Many find it easier to give in and fit in so the poor person being bullied is left out completely.

-When they suggest you are doing something wrong – try not to disagree because this will only start a longer and probably more intense conversation.
-Instead why not try saying something like ‘thank you for your advice – I will do some research on this’.
+When the ‘experienced’ person suggest you are doing something wrong – try not to disagree because this will only start a longer and probably more intense conversation.
+Instead why not try saying something like ‘thank you for your advice – I know there are different ways of doing things – perhaps I will do some research on this’.

 Just step back and gain more knowledge as quickly as you can.
 Then you will have the confidence to do it all on your own and can ignore the yard bully altogether.

-We are here to help so drop us an email with any equine management questions – even if you are not on one of Lingfield’s courses we will try to help.
+We are here to help so drop us an email with any equine management questions – even if you are not on one of the Lingfield’s courses we will do our best to help

 Next we have some text originally via TROTON.COM – it is Copyright material.
 Lingfield finds Tina Bettison’s words hit the spot.
 Visit www.tinabettison.com for more details.